Symbols Associated with Easter

 With the advent of Christianity the symbolism of the egg changed to represent, not nature's rebirth, but the rebirth of all humankind.
 Christians embraced the egg symbol and likened it to the tomb from which Christ rose.

-Old Polish legends blended folklore and Christian beliefs and firmly attached the egg to the Easter celebration.
+beliefs and firmly attached the egg to the Easter celebration.

 One legend concerns the Virgin Mary.
 It tells of the time Mary gave eggs to the soldiers at the cross.
 She entreated them to be less cruel and she wept.
 The tears of Mary fell upon the eggs, spotting them with dots of brilliant color.